VCCE/VCC/acia/ReadMe.txt

 allows flexibility but also means it does not behave exactly like a real RS232 interface.

+                RS232.ROM

+If the file "rs232.rom" is in the Vcc execution directory it will be automatically loaded when acia.dll is selected.
+To use it do "EXEC &HE010" from RSDOS command prompt.
+The rom is a copy of the 4K rom from the Radio Shack Deluxe RS232 program Pak.
+If a different ROM is used it must be 4096 bytes long.

                 Settings

 Connection details are set using the Acia Interface config dialog